 Academic-based or College-sponsored and approved photography and videography involving members of the College community is generally allowed, so long as the photographer/videographer has permission of the individual subject(s), or when the photographing/videotaping is of a crowd or audience at an open public event where such photography/ videography is not otherwise prohibited or restricted.
 Nothing in this policy shall be construed to minimize or limit the rights that students have to control the disclosure of directory information, as set forth more fully in the Family Educational Rights and Privacy Act (FERPA) Annual Notice.
 Le Moyne College reserves the right to prohibit or stop any photography/ videography that is disruptive, intrusive, or not in compliance with College policy or the law.

 Notices and posters must clearly state the organization sponsoring an event and other pertinent information including the date, time, place, contact name, phone number and admission charge.
 No anonymous posters will be allowed.

-Notices and posters in the residence halls must be approved by the professional Hall Staff responsible for that building.
+Notices and posters in the residence halls must be approved by the Area Director responsible for that building.
 Notices or posters should be posted only on bulletin boards in the administration or classroom buildings.
 Tape, staples or tacks may not be used to fasten notices to doors, moldings, woodwork, painted walls or windows.